Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - 3000
      - The requested report name, or other means of identifying a report that the service can process is not matched against the supported reports.

+       In Release 5 the requested report is part of the URL path, and for RESTful APIs the HTTP status code 404 is used to signal that a path isn’t supported.
+Therefore this Exception is deprecated and will be removed in the next major release.
+SUSHI clients should stop relying on this Exception and use the HTTP status code instead.

    * - Report Version Not Supported
      - Error
      - 3010
      - Requested version of the report is not supported by the service.

+       In Release 5 the requested report version is part of the URL path, and for RESTful APIs the HTTP status code 404 is used to signal that a path isn’t supported.
+Therefore this Exception is deprecated and will be removed in the next major release.
+SUSHI clients should stop relying on this Exception and use the HTTP status code instead.

    * - Invalid Date Arguments
      - Error